-It would have been wonderful to have awakened to a life without multiple sclerosis.
+It would have been wonderful to have awakened this morning to a life without multiple sclerosis.
 I dream about that sometimes.
 I think it’s more wishful thinking for me than anything, but who knows, if not today, maybe tomorrow.
 There’s always hope for tomorrow.

 And even if a future cure won’t give me back my mobility due to continued atrophy in my brain and spine, if it will help the newly diagnosed patients or those with less progressive types of MS, I would gladly jump for joy…even if only from the inside.
 I would celebrate along with everyone.
 That would be a monumental day.

 I never grew up dreaming that I would have a life with a chronic illness filled with constant weakness, problems and pain.
 I don’t think anyone does that.
 On career day, multiple sclerosis wasn’t even an option put in front of me.
 I wanted to be a teacher, a singer and a graphic designer.
 What a crazy combination, right?
 I would have been able to sing and illustrate my way through a classroom. (grins)

 Now, because of MS, I don’t speak well enough to teach, my singing voice can’t squeak out a proper note to something as simple as Mary Had a Little Lamb, and the color clarity in my eyes is all screwed up causing my art to be a bit off.
 But you know, I still use those skills.
 I just use them in different ways now.